sa2c/python-oop-novice/_episodes/01-introduction.md

 # Ch-Ch-Changes

-In python, there are two ways in which objects can behave.
+In Python, there are two ways in which objects can behave.
 The most intuitive case is when object are created with a value, and they keep the value forever.
 Many objects we're familiar with, such as integers or strings, are value objects.

 Let's store a string in a variable:
 ~~~